-In Java apps for document comparison, processing RTF files, and manually detecting content edits between different versions can be error-prone.
-A good alternative is to develop a programmatic solution that can automatically perform diff checking across file versions and spot the changes in document text.
-In this article, we will explore how to compare two RTF files in Java within your cloud-based apps.
-You can build RTF comparison tools with a straightforward workflow using the Java REST API.
+When working with Java applications that need to compare documents, handling RTF files and manually tracking edits between versions can be error‑prone.
+A smarter approach is to build a programmatic solution that automatically diffs file versions and highlights text changes.
+In this article, we’ll show you how to compare two RTF files in Java within your cloud‑based apps, using a straightforward workflow powered by the Java REST API.

 Steps to Compare RTF Files Using Java